-The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is:

-ii.
-Frequency of services.
-The state requires (select one):

-The provision of waiver services at least monthly

-Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one):

-If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

-Directly by the Medicaid agency

-By the operating agency specified in Appendix A

-By a government agency under contract with the Medicaid agency.
+e minimum number of waiver services (one or more) that an individual must require in order to be determined to d waiver services is: 1 equency of services.
+The state requires (select one): The provision of waiver services at least monthly 0 Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: ility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are (select one): 0 Direct ly by the Medicaid agency 0 By the e operating agency specified in Appendix A • By a g overnment agency under contract with the Medicaid agency. îy the entity: rated Care Organizations (ICOs) conduct the evaluations for all Nursing Facility Level of Care Determinations OCDs).
+0 Other Specif c.
+Ous lificati ions of Individuals Performing Initial Evaluation: Per 42 CFR \$441.303(c)(1), specify the c.

-Specify the entity:

-Integrated Care Organizations (ICOs) conduct the evaluations for all Nursing Facility Level of Care Determinations (NFLOCDs).

-c.
 Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants: